maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 STACK is designed as a vehicle to manage mathematical questions.
 Implicit in this is a data structure which represents them.
 This page explains the process of authoring a question, by working through an example.

-1. Login to STACK using the stand-alone front end.
-2. Choose "New Question".

-You will be presented with a form to create a question.
+Questions are edited through the Moodle quiz.
 Do not be put off by the fact the editing form looks complicated.

 There are lots of fields, but the only compulsory field is the [question stem](CASText#Question_stem).
 This is the string actually displayed to the student, i.e. this is "the question".